 Many -- but not all -- studies suggest there may be a connection between sulfur gases in the environment and the rise in allergy and respiratory illnesses, particularly asthma.

-Sulfur baths, and other forms of sulfur applied to the skin, seem to help treat psoriasis, eczema, dandruff, folliculitis (infected hair follicles), warts, and pityriasis versicolor, a long-lasting skin disorder characterized by patches of skin that are a different color from the usual skin tone.
+Sulfur baths, and other forms of sulfur applied to the skin, may help treat acne, rosacea, psoriasis, eczema, dandruff, folliculitis (infected hair follicles), warts, and pityriasis versicolor, a long-lasting skin disorder characterized by patches of skin that are a different color from the usual skin tone.

 - Balneotherapy -- Well-designed studies, most conducted in Israel, suggest that balneotherapy can help treat several different kinds of arthritis, including osteoarthritis (OA), rheumatoid arthritis (RA), and psoriatic arthritis.
 People who took sulfur baths and other spa therapies improved strength, had less morning stiffness, had better walking ability, and less inflammation, swelling, and pain in joints, particularly in the neck and back.
 Mud packs and Dead Sea salts dissolved in a regular bath tub also improved symptoms of arthritis, but not as effectively as soaking in the Dead Sea itself.

 - MSM -- MSM is a popular supplement for treating the pain of arthritis, including both OA and RA.
 But there is not much scientific evidence that it works.
 One preliminary study suggested that 6,000 mg of MSM did improve pain and function without side effects in people with OA of the knee.
 Some preparations combine MSM with glucosamine to treat OA.
-One study suggests that approach might help, but more research is needed to be sure.
+One study suggests that approach might help.
+More research is needed.

 - DMSO -- Several studies suggest that DMSO creams may reduce pain and swelling in people with RA and OA, but not all studies agree.
 Some find that DMSO is no better than placebo.
 More research is needed.